Convert Pounds per Square Inch to Pascals

 When do you need to convert between Pounds per Square Inch and Pascals?

-The SI derived unit of pressure equal to one newton per square meter (N/m²).
+The SI derived unit of pressure (and stress), formally defined as one newton per square meter (N/m²) by ISO 80000-4.
 Pound per Square Inch and Pascal are both pressure units, so conversion comes up whenever one source of information uses one unit and another uses the other — a classic cross-reference challenge in engineering, trade, travel, and everyday life.